- Sa, 03.02.2024 18:30 – Do, 08.02.2024 14:00

 - High precision time and frequency measurement and ist applications : Christian Lisdat (PTB Braunschweig)

-- Precision measurements at the quantum limit: Michèle Heurs (Leibniz University Hannover)
+- Precision measurements at the quantum limit: Michèle Heurs (Leibniz University of Hannover)

 QM as resource for non-classicality